 Monitoring user timings in DebugBear

-If you monitor your site with DebugBear your metrics will show up in the Performance tab automatically:
+If you monitor your site with DebugBear user timing metrics will be collected automatically.
+For example, you can see them in the project performance dashboard: